German Shepherd Puppies Breeders

 This Labrador is just 18 months old though he looks 10.
 Poor dog didn't make the grade as a stud dog.
 He is blind in one eye because the breeders left an ulcer in his eye untreated which burst.
-He is with kind people who are trying to help him forget the last 18mths but he is still very traumatised.
+He is with kind people who are trying to help him forget the last 18 mths but he is still very traumatised.
 Time may be a great healer but it won't give him his eyesight back.

 Some of the saddest dogs are the x puppy farm stud dogs.
 They have never known the kindness of a home or been for a walk, they do not even have the pleasure of the company of other dogs but live a life of isolation -scared of almost everything.
-This mastiff has had a rotten life and he will be not be easy to rehome as he is so large.
+This mastiff has had a rotten life and he will not be easy to rehome as he is so large.

 Breeding bitches, worn out bodies, no muscle tone and many with large mammary tumours.
 Living in dirty cells with up to 20 others, no human company or kindness, no playtime or long walks.
-Many have never seen light of day.
+Many have never seen the light of day.
 Puppies past their cute stage so dealers won't buy them - what will be their fate?!!!!

 If you buy a puppy from a dealer or a puppy farm, you may be making a very expensive mistake not to mention encouraging these people to breed more sick, unhealthy puppies.
-Think of the suffering to these poor helpless dogs.
+Think of the suffering of these poor helpless dogs.

 Ahh - the cute little puppy that was advertised for sale in the paper.
 So sweet and only £400!!